KenanMehmet/festival-taps/README.txt

 An array of integers that will repersent different people and the size of their water bottles.
 [400, 750, 1000] e.g

 An integer which represents the number of taps at the festival available for people to uyse for filling up thgeir water bottles.

+To run the code, load up the python code into a IDE and run as a python file.